Kometa-Team/Kometa/docs/kometa/install/files.md

 One metadata change [`content_rating`] with a name and a match criteria.

-Metadata files use the criteria in the `match` key to find individual items (like this one which finds a movie titled "Godzilla" released in 1954), and then the specified changes are applied to that [probably] one thing that matches the criteria.
+Metadata files use the criteria in the `match` key to find individual items (like this one which finds a movie titled "Godzilla" released in 1954), and then the specified changes [in this case setting the content rating to `R`] are applied to the [probably one] thing that matches the criteria.

 This would go in a file like `config/my-neat-metadata.yml` and be referenced in the `config.yml` file like this: